 Lighting for your consultation area is also an important consideration.
 As are handheld devices such as tablets that carry patient records and can be integrated with medical insurers for treatment approvals.

-It all depends on what you have already, but if you are starting from zero, a new communication installation can cost as much as $10,000.
+It all depends on what you have already, but if you are starting from zero, a new communication installation can add up to as much as $10,000 to your telemedicine software cost.

 Internet Connection Recommendations